Hamsa2009/Cloud-Native-Monitoring/README.md

     4. Docker Commands
 4. Create ACR repository and push Docker Image to ACR
 5. Create AKS cluster and Nodegroups
-6. Create Kubernetes Deployments and Services using Python!
+6. Create Kubernetes Deployments and Services using Python

 ## **Prerequisites** !